jive-vlbi/jive5ab/README.md

 ## jive5ab

 The VLBI data recorder software, enabling fast and flexible VLBI data transfers as well as high-speed VLBI data recording.
+Interaction with the server is via TCP only, using the [VSI/S protocol](https://vlbi.org/vsi_archive/).

-It should compile and run on any POSIX compatible system running on i386 or AMD64 architecture.
-The reason for the latter is that there is some assembler code in there which is specific to those CPUs.
-Since 2022 the code compiles on Apple M1, producing an Intel `x86_64` binary.
+The code should compile and run on any POSIX compatible system running on i386, AMD64 or ARM64 architecture.
+Previously, there was some Intel-specific assembler code in there which was unconditionally compiled.
+Since 2022 the code compiles on Apple M1, producing an Intel `x86_64` binary, and since Jan 2024 native `ARM64`.

-As of Apr 2019 the code base is git- and cmake-i-fied.
+As of Apr 2019 the code base is `git`- and `cmake`-i-fied.
 This has some consequences (most of them good) for the build process.
 The options available on the jive5ab `make` command line have, where possible, been ported to `cmake` options.
 More information follows below.

 The source code was also re-organised; documentation now lives in the `./doc/` subdirectory - including the full [jive5ab documentation (1.12, pdf)](./doc/jive5ab-documentation-1.12.pdf), all scripts in the `./scripts/` subdirectory, which includes `m5copy`.
 Old-style [individual `m5copy` releases](#m5copy) are supported through some `git`-magic